IV. Admission Information

 Supplementary Information Form for Students with Disabilities

 The University of Guelph strives to provide equal opportunity for academically qualified students with disabilities.
-All semester one applicants who feel their admission average does not reflect their true academic ability as a result of a disability, are encouraged to complete the Supplementary Information Form for Students with Disabilities.
-This form is taken into consideration along with academics for applicants whose admission average falls within a discretionary range below the determined program admission average.
+All semester one applicants who feel their disability has adversely affected their grades are encouraged to complete the Supplementary Information Form for Students with Disabilities.
+This form may be taken into consideration along with academics for applicants whose admission average falls within a discretionary range of the final admission cut-off.

 Offers of Admission

-- Note: Effective for the Fall 2021 admission cycle the University of Guelph is implementing a pilot where SAT/ACT tests are optional.
-SAT/ACT tests continue to be optional for the Fall 2023, 2024 and 2025 admission cycles.
-Results (if submitted) will be considered if they benefit the applicant and strengthen an application.
+• Note: Effective for the fall 2021 admission cycle the University of Guelph is implementing a pilot where SAT/ACT tests are optional.
+SAT/ACT tests continue to be optional for the fall 2023, 2024 and 2025 admission cycles.
+Results (if submitted) will be considered if they benefit the applicant and strengthen their application.

-- British Patterned Education Systems - Applicants must present either the GCSE (or IGCSE) and the GCE showing one of:
+3. British Patterned Education Systems - Applicants must present the following:

-- Minimum of two Advanced Level passes and three GCSE or IGCSE (Ordinary level) passes.
+1. Minimum of two Advanced Level passes and three GCSE or IGCSE (Ordinary Level) passes in unique subjects.

-- Applicants who have completed GCE Advanced Level examinations with a minimum grade of 'C' may be eligible for university credit to a maximum of 3.00 credits (1.00 credit per course).
+3. Applicants who have completed GCE Advanced Level examinations with a minimum grade of 'C' may be eligible for university credit to a maximum of 3.00 credits (1.00 credit per course).
 Specific transfer credits and exemptions, where applicable, will be assigned upon receipt of official final results.
-Students may request a change to unspecified credit on an individual basis within the first 30 days of the semester in which they commence their studies.
+Students may request a change to unspecified credit within the first 30 days of the semester in which they commence their studies.

-- Other Countries - The secondary school graduation certificate which admits to an internationally recognized university in another country is normally acceptable, provided that it is the equivalent of admission requirements for the University of Guelph.
+4. Other Countries - The secondary school graduation certificate which admits to an internationally recognized university in the applicant's home country is normally acceptable, provided that it is the equivalent of admission requirements for the University of Guelph.

-Note: Possession of these minimum requirements does not guarantee admission.
+Note: Presenting minimum admission requirements does not guarantee admission.
 Required levels of academic preparation may vary according to the jurisdiction or country in which course work was completed.
-Applicants are encouraged to contact Admission Services prior to applying in order to obtain specific information on admission requirements.
-They are strongly advised to provide detailed information on their particular situation.
+Applicants are encouraged to contact Admission Services prior to applying if they have questions about admission requirements and preparation based on their curricula.

 3. Mature Student Admission